Home < Learn About Modest Needs < Frequently Asked Questions < Questions And Answers for Applicants

 If you're not receiving a daily status update from Modest Needs, then our letters to you are probably being blocked by your SPAM filter.

+Please check your bulk/SPAM/junk folders to determine whether or not this is the problem.
 To fix this problem, simply add the domain 'modestneeds.org' to your safe-senders list.

 If you're not sure how to add a domain to your safe-senders list, please contact your email provider for instructions on how to do so.